New France: Growth of the settlements

+By 1714, the Acadian population had expanded to over 2,500, and by the end of the 1750s it had reached about 13,000.
+This was mostly from natural increase rather than immigration that affected other French settlements.

+The European population of Louisiana is estimated at 5,000 by the 1720s.
+However, by the mid-1730s the colony had suffered the loss of 2,000 French settlers, though it added African slaves.
+Enslaved men, women and children represented approximately 65 percent of the 6,000 non-indigenous population of Louisiana by the end of French rule.

+History

 Early exploration (1523–1650s)

 Around 1523, the Florentine navigator Giovanni da Verrazzano convinced King Francis I to commission an expedition to find a western route to Cathay (China).
 Late that year, Verrazzano set sail in Dieppe, crossing the Atlantic on a small caravel with 50 men.
 After exploring the coast of the present-day Carolinas early the following year, he headed north along the coast, eventually anchoring in the Narrows of New York Bay.

 The first European to visit the site of present-day New York, Verrazzano named it Nouvelle-Angoulême in honour of the king, the former count of Angoulême.
 Verrazzano's voyage convinced the king to seek to establish a colony in the newly discovered land.
 Verrazzano gave the names Francesca and Nova Gallia to that land between New Spain (Mexico) and English Newfoundland.

 In 1534, Jacques Cartier planted a cross in the Gaspé Peninsula and claimed the land in the name of King Francis I. It was the first province of New France.
 The first settlement of 400 people, Fort Charlesbourg-Royal (present-day Quebec City), was attempted in 1541 but lasted only two years.

 French fishing fleets continued to sail to the Atlantic coast and into the St. Lawrence River, making alliances with Canadian First Nations that became important once France began to occupy the land.
 French merchants soon realized the St. Lawrence region was full of valuable fur-bearing animals, especially the beaver, which were becoming rare in Europe.
 Eventually, the French crown decided to colonize the territory to secure and expand its influence in America.